drujensen/fib/README.md

 For the fun of it, here are the benchmarks for the optimized versions

-Last benchmark was ran on October 02, 2018

-## Optimized

 Last benchmark was ran on October 05, 2018

 ## Optimized